NotAShelf/nyx/.github/README.md

 ### Disclaimer

+> I am not a NixOS *expert*.
+I am a NixOS *user*.

 You *probably* do not want to copy or base your config off of this configuration.
 Frankly, this is not a community framework, and nor is it built with the intention of bringing new people into NixOS or/and helping newcomers figure out how NixOS works.
 It is simply my NixOS configuration, built around my personal use cases and interests.
-If you do have a question, I will do my absolute best to answer it as the circumstances (mainly my own knowledge) allow, however, do not expect "support" and do not assume yourself to be entitled to my time.
-Definitely do not assume this configuration to be following best practices.
+If you do have a question, I will do my absolute best to answer it as the circumstances (mainly my own knowledge) allow, however, do not expect "support" and definitely do not assume this configuration to be following best practices.

 Disect the configurations all you want, take what you need and if you find yourself to be excelling somewhere I lack, do feel free to contribute to my atrocities against